smarie/python-decopatch/docs/index.md

     pass
 ```

-Indeed (1) requires `say_hello` to return a replacement for the decorated object directly (in that case function `foo`), while (2) requires `say_hello` to return a function that returns a replacement for the decorated object !
+Indeed (1) requires `say_hello` to directly return a replacement for the decorated object (in that case function `foo`), while (2) requires `say_hello` to return a **function** that returns a replacement for the decorated object !
 This is one more level of nesting.
 If you wish to handle both situations in a robust way, **you end-up having to design some ridiculously complex code**, relying on some well-known "tricks" based either on checking the type or existence of first argument provided.
 For example:

 ```python
 def say_hello(f=None):